addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Confirm Association
 -------------------
-Run the following awscli command to verify that the Public IP address has been associated with an instance.
+Run the following awscli command to verify that the Elastic IP has been associated with an instance.

 .. code-block::